edgarherrerra/edgarherrerra/README.md

 ## What I’m doing now

 - 💻 I'm working on my portfolio.
-- 👨‍💻 I'm looking for a position as a Software Engineer / Front-end.
 - 🖨 I'm learning how to use a 3D Printer.

 <br />